mthl/guix-artwork/website/posts/online-guix-day-announcement-2.md

 downloading through IPFS.

-Each session will be question/answer and discussion related to the topic via the BigBlueButton instance gracefully hosted by [Fosshost](https://fosshost.org/).
+Each session will be question/answer and discussion related to the topic via the BigBlueButton instance generously hosted by [Fosshost](https://fosshost.org/).
 Warm thanks to them!

 The slots are short so please watch the